OpenDataManchester/Open3P/docs/9_Change_Log/8_1_Change_Log.md

 # Latest Updates
 A document that contains all the changes made to the standard.

+## November 23, 2023
+### Documents
+ - Reworked data diagrams to show the constituents lists as the edges between the tables.
+ - Updated data diagrams to remove obsolete `Load_Catalogue`.

 ## November 17, 2023
 ### Data fields
  - Added `areaDensity`, `areaDensityUnit`, `areaDensityTolerance`, `areaDensityToleranceType`, `areaDensityDate` to Materials core schema.